stellar-deprecated/docs/guides/concepts/fees.md

 (2 + [# of entries]) * [base reserve]
 ```

-The minimum balance for an basic account is **2 × base reserve**.
+The minimum balance for an basic account is $$2 * base reserve$$.
 Each additional entry costs the base reserve.
 Entries include:

 - Trustlines
 - Offers
 - Signers
 - Data entries

-For example, an account with 1 trustline and 2 offers would have a minimum balance of 50 XLM, or `(2 + 3) × base reserve`.
+For example, an account with 1 trustline and 2 offers would have a minimum balance of $$(2 + 3) * base reserve = 50 XLM$$.

 ## Fee Changes